atharvyasharma/ConnectingMySpheree/README.md

 ## Key Features:
 - User registration, login, and Google authentication.
 Upload and interact with various content types, customize profiles.
 - Modern libraries and tools like Tailwind CSS, Redux, Material UI, and Formik for seamless UI/UX.
-- Deployed media uploads on cloud using Cloudinary and frontend on Vercel and tested by 10+ people.
 - Used Spring Security to secure user data using JWT and Postman for documenting 15+ APIs.
 ## Technology Used:
 - Frontend- ReactJs, TailwindCSS, Material UI, Redux